Walking guides - see all our background pages

 The villages and huts used determine the distances each day, of course, and we book many variations on our schedules according to how our clients want to approach the TMB.
 If you'd like a fast dash or a trip that minimises the longest days, please contact us to chat about the options.

 For those wary of walking the TMB in one go, there are many towns and villages along the route suitable for rest days.
-Our normal schedule spends a first rest day in Courmayeur, a superb little Italian town, and a second rest day in Argentiere in the Chamonix valley, home to so many outdoor activities.
+Our normal schedule spends a rest day in Courmayeur, a superb little Italian town and in many ways a counterpart to Chamonix.
+Our favourite spots for second rest day would be Champex, a quaint Swiss lakeside village surrounded by mountains and a perfect place to relax, or Argentiere in the Chamonix valley, home to so many outdoor activities.

 Of course, the TMB can also be tackled over two holidays each fitting into a week.
 We offer both the North and the South halves and we enjoy booking these in as excellent trips in their own right.